 PicnicHealth is still looking for more volunteers with sickle cell disease.
-New volunteers get $200 compensation as a thank you for your participation.
+New volunteers will be compensated as a thank you for participating.

 “Dealing with sickle cell has been a lifelong rollercoaster.
 The thought of my voice being heard in the world of medicine is really what motivated me to join this study.
 Not only to advocate for myself but others and knowing the advocacy put forth will have both a powerful and positive impact,” said Chinara, a sickle cell disease warrior and PicnicHealth research participant.

 One reason for the slow progress in finding new drugs and treatments is because scientists don’t have access to all the medical data that would help them better understand the diseases they hope to treat.
 Unfortunately that means patients have to wait for innovative new treatments, and when they arrive, they can be costly.

 At the same time, anyone impacted by chronic diseases like sickle cell disease knows the frustration of dealing with dispersed healthcare records.
 Dozens of calls and faxes to various doctors return messy records that patients must make sense of on their own.
 This is even harder for parents who are managing their children’s sickle cell.
 When patients and doctors don’t have the full picture of a patient's medical history, it can lead to missed insights in matching patients to the right treatments.

 Fortunately, PicnicHealth has created a novel approach to tackling both challenges.